Digital Marketing for Nonprofits: A Complete Guide

 Track Your Income

-Income is the amount of money you have coming in.
-Donors, fundraisings, and well-wishers can fund it.
+Income is the amount of money you have.
+Donors, fundraising, and well-wishers can fund it.
 Tracking income will help in creating a budget that works.

 Note Your Spending

 Which causes do you want to support?
 What platforms will you use for your digital marketing campaigns?
 How long will the projects last?
 What are your fixed and variable expenses?
-By answering these questions, you’ll know if your goals fit your income.
+You’ll know if your goals fit your income by answering these questions.

 Creating a reputable brand involves starting projects you'll support to the end.
 So, know your income and amount of spending to avoid leaving projects unfinished, thus affecting your brand's reputation.